robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 Navigation bars enable users to navigate the hierarchy of scenes.
 Users start at the root view controller managed by the navigation controller and drill down further into new content view controllers.
 The navigation controller manages a stack of these content view controllers and will push and pop them as necessary depending on user input.

-For each scene that's managed by a navigation controller, you can specify how the navigation and toolbar should look like.
+For each scene that is managed by a navigation controller, you can specify how the navigation and toolbar should look like.
 For our main scene, we want to have a descriptive name displayed in the navigation bar:
 1. In Xcode, select the __Navigation Item__ of the main scene in the outline view or the canvas.
 2. In the attributes inspector, enter `RemembR`, the hip name of our app, as the title.